rosostolato/odata-fluent-query/README.md

 ## Computing with `compute`

-The `compute` method allows you to create computed properties using mathematical operations and string functions.
+The `compute` method allows you to create computed properties using mathematical operations, string functions and boolean operations.
 Computed aliases are **type-safe** and can be used in subsequent `select`, `filter`, and `orderBy` operations.

 ### Mathematical Operations